vinniefalco/LuaBridgeDemo/README.md

 - `T const*` or `T const&`: Passed by const reference, with _C++ lifetime_.
 - `T` or `T const`: Passed by value (a copy), with _Lua lifetime_.

+When a pointer or pointer to const is passed to Lua and the pointer is null (zero), LuaBridge will pass Lua a `nil` instead.

 ### C++ Lifetime

 The creation and deletion of objects with _C++ lifetime_ is controlled by the C++ code.
-Lua does nothing when it garbge collects a reference to such an object.
+Lua does nothing when it garbage collects a reference to such an object.
 Specifically, the object's destructor is not called (since C++ owns it).
-Care must be taken to ensure that objects with C++ lifetime are not deleted while still being referenced by a `lua_State`, or else undefined behavior results.
+Care must be taken to ensure that objects with C++ lifetime are not deleted while still being referenced by a `lua_State*`, or else undefined behavior results.
 In the previous examples, an instance of `A` can be passed to Lua with C++ lifetime, like this: